-One may observe that there should be a correspondence from intervals to $S_1^Q\times S_2^Q$, such as \end{examp} To specifically describe the correspondence from interval to a southwest sub-matrix of $\zeta_Q(V)$ mentioned above, we make the following notations.
-First, we denote the maximal element $z$ satisfying $z\prec x$ in $S_1^Q$, i.e. the previous element of $x$ in the sequence $S_1^Q$, by $N(x)$.
-Visually in $S_1^Q$ the labels of rows, $N(x)$ is the first label north of $x$.
-Similarly we have $S(x)$ the south one and $W(x),E(x)$ the west and east labels corresponding to the sequence $S_2^Q$.
-And the composition of the same such operations makes sense, like $S^2(x)=S(S(x))$.
+One may observe that there should be a correspondence from intervals to $S'_Q\times S_Q$, such as \end{examp} To specifically describe the correspondence from an interval to a southwest submatrix of $\zeta_Q(V)$ mentioned above, we make the following notations.
+First, we denote the element $z$ satisfying $\ind_{S'_Q}(z)=\ind_{S'_Q}(x)-1$ in $S'_Q$, i.e., the previous element of $x$ in the sequence $S'_Q$, by $N(x)$.
+Visually in $S'_Q$ the labels of rows, $N(x)$ is the first label north of $x$.
+Similarly we have $S(x)$ as the south one and $W(x),E(x)$ as the west and east labels of $x$ (in the sequence $S_Q$).
+The composition of the same such operations also makes sense, like $S^2(x)=S(S(x))$.

 Recall that $s_1,s_2,\cdots$ are the critical points of $Q$. \begin{defn} Given a vertex $x\in Q_0$, we define $x^L_Q$ to be

 and define $x^R_Q$ to be where $s_{a-1}=1$ if $s_a=1$ and $s_{b+1}=n$ if $s_b=n$.